A Final Year Project by

 Taking cues from Penang's architectural Ornamentalism, I broke down its decorative shapes and forms.
 I then added my personal touch, infusing a hint of modern flair to create a contemporary interpretation.

-kopitiams, like terrazzo, stainless steel, tiles, timber and unfinished concrete.
-These elements formed a bridge between the past and the present, infusing the space with a timeless charm while retaining a modern to
+The primary aim was to conjure a simultaneous feeling of nostalgia and novelty.
+This lead me to integrate materials often spotted in Penang's traditional shophouses and kopitiams, like terrazzo, stainless steel, tiles, timber and unfinished concrete.
+These elements formed a bridge between the past and the present, infusing the space with a timeless charm while retaining a modern touch.

 Regarding the choice of colours, the interior walls of Penang's old shophouses were commonly painted with a shade of light green.
 I aimed to incorporate this nostalgic hue into the space, serving as a foundation.
 There, I explored a spectrum of colours that complemented the green while capturing Penang's vibrancy.